 Notice that, the first annotation, ➊

-@SpringBootApplication, we use is a marker for Spring Boot application which takes an attribute “scanBasePackages”, the package names in which Spring framework should search for Spring based components and initialize them. ➋ The
+@SpringBootApplication, enables Spring Boot application and it takes the attribute, “scanBasePackages”, a list of package names in which Spring framework should search for annotated Spring components and instantiate them. ➋ The

-@EnableJpaRepositories is similar to @SpringBootApplication, and it enables JPA repositories which is persistence layer in our application in the packages designated by basePackages. ➌ The third one is the
+@EnableJpaRepositories is similar to @SpringBootApplication, and it enables JPA framework, that is required to build the persistence layer, in the packages designated by basePackages. ➌ The third one is the

 @EnableTransactionManagement which enables annotation-based Java transaction management.
 And the last annotation, ➍ @PropertySource defines the name of the configuration file in the classpath: